fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 However this requires virtualization and seL4 currently supports it only on Intel CPUs.
 See the section below for more details.

+#### License

+The [documentation](https://sel4.systems/Info/license.pml) shows that the seL4
+kernel itself and most of its proof is licensed under GPL Version 2.

 ### Genode

 [Genode](https://github.com/genodelabs/genode) is a framework for creating